MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 6801d964fda5        5 months ago                                                        0 B
 ```

 To contrast, here are the same actions broken down into three RUN instructions.
-In this case each RUN instruction is cached in a contianer image layer, and only those that have changed will need to re-run on subsequent dockerfile builds.
+In this case, each RUN instruction is cached in a contianer image layer, and only those that have changed will need to re-run on subsequent dockerfile builds.

 ```
 FROM windowsservercore